NikolasEnt/Advanced-Lane-Lines/README.md

 ## Ideas
 Several ideas arose after some experiments with suggested in the course binary filters.

 - Image should be analyzed with adaptive virtual sensors.
 Each sensor is a string of pixels (for example, 30 pixels long) in the area where it is expected to find a line.
-Virtual sensor can find the line position.
+Virtual sensor can find the line position or can find nothing.
 The point with the maximum value (brightness) in the virtual sensor is a suspected line point.
 Line point considered found if its value minus the mean pixels value of the sensor is larger than the threshold and the point is shifted from the sensers center on less than `DEV` pixels.

-- Image is analyzed from the bottom to the top because it is the most probable to find a line on the closest to the car road pixels.
-Position of the next sensor is predicted by position of the previous line point (in case of a still image) position or calculated from polinomial fit of points on the previous frame (in case of a video).
+- Image is analyzed from the bottom to the top because it is the most probable to find a line on the closest to the car road pixels because resolution is higher near to the hood.
+Position of the next sensor is predicted by position of the previous line point (in case of a still image) position or calculated from the polinomial fit of points which were found on the previous frame (in case of a video).

 - Threshold value should be selected independently for each virtual sensor based on mean value of pixels in the sensor.
 In general, the threshold should be as large as possible to reduce false positive results.
 But in the bright areas it should be less because the region marred by the sunlight and  line contrast decreased.
 It should also be less for the dark areas, as the line is poorly distinguishable in the dark.
 It allows to find line points on an image with both deep shadows and bright areas which is very challenging in case of using a constant threshold for the whole image.